Roots of the most of the Permit-to-Work process challenges

 Missing hazards in permit to work

-At Unite-X, we believe that a Permit to Work safety process should be as well-designed, clear, and transparent.
+At Unite-X, we believe that a permit-to-work safety process should be well-designed, clear, and transparent.
 This way, everyone following it can make the best choice possible.

 In other words, if you want to go from A to B, follow the process, and you will go the most optimal and safe way.